Local Governing Body Membership & Attendance

 Sue Lockwood (Clerk)

 I clerk for the Full Governing body of the school.
 I have a husband, two grown up daughters and three cats.
-I have retired from The girl guiding Association of which I have been a part of for over 20 years, running a local Rainbow unit, mentoring adults and being a Division Commissioner.
+I work in another local Primary School as an office administrator and am clerk to their governors too.
 My hobbies are reading and walking, but my main love is travelling in Europe and the British Isles.

 Katharine Cantell - Co-opted Governor

-Professionally, I am a Senior Development Officer at St Edmund's College, Cambridge, where I manage the College's fundraising, communications and alumni events.
+Professionally, I am a Development Manager at St Edmund's College, Cambridge, where my role involves fundraising for the College.
 Before having children, I worked for a decade as a Private Banker, offering financial advice to wealthy individuals.

-I live in Bottisham with my husband, Darren, and our two children, Harry (in Dove class) and Isla (Wren), and our two cats.
+I live in Bottisham with my husband, Darren, and our two children, Harry (in Kingfisher class) and Isla (Doves).
 I enjoy travelling, music, going to the theatre, Zumba and Pilates.

 Lucinda Collison – Foundation Governor

 I live in Swaffham Bulbeck and greatly value the community spirit of our village, church and school.
 To this end, I give as much time as I can towards promoting and organising our community events.
 I'm a garden designer.

 I have been a Governor for over 25 years and was Chair for about 20 years.
 I am currently on the Finance and Property Committee.